Chinese state media sets sights on Taiwan as US' Afghan retreat stokes nationalism - KESQ

 “If we’re going to make Afghan comparisons, Taiwan survived that moment 40+ years ago.
 US troops left Taiwan in 1979 after recognizing the PRC,” Wen Lii, a local ruling party official, wrote on Twitter, referring to China by abbreviation of its official name the People’s Republic of China.
 “So no, Taiwan is not Afghanistan,” he added.

-Taiwan Presidential Office Spokesperson Kolas Yotaka said the “lazy comparisons…ignore the realities of both countries, and show little regard for the immense human suffering facing many in Afghanistan today.”
+Kolas Yotaka, spokesperson for Taiwan’s Presidential Office, said the “lazy comparisons…ignore the realities of both countries, and show little regard for the immense human suffering facing many in Afghanistan today.”

 Despite formally switching diplomatic recognition from Taipei to Beijing, the US has remained a staunch ally of Taiwan, supplying the island with defensive weaponry under the terms of the decades-old Taiwan Relations Act, including a proposed $750 million arms sale announced earlier this month.